Facebook pixel Piano | Pepperdine University | Seaver College Skip to main content

 Supplemental Application Requirements for Piano

-You will receive access to your Application Portal after submitting your CommonApp.
-If you selected a Fine Arts major in your CommonApp, your Portal will include the Fine Arts Application Form.
-Those interested in pursuing a music minor or instrumental ensemble participation will need to reach out to the Fine Arts Recruitment Office to have the Fine Arts Application Form added to their Application Portal.
+You will receive access to the Pepperdine Application Portal after submitting your CommonApp.
+If you selected a Fine Arts major or minor in your CommonApp, your Portal will include the Fine Arts Application Form.
+Those interested in pursuing a music minor may need to reach out to the Fine Arts Recruitment Office to have the Fine Arts Application Form added to their Application Portal.
 Once you have submitted the Fine Arts Application Form, you will be able to submit your supplementary materials, including your recorded video auditions.

 All students applying for the Bachelor of Arts in Music with an emphasis in instrumental performance, or for the music minor in instrumental performance, must submit the following as part of their supplemental Fine Arts application: